Academic

 Learning Support

+Children who require it receive learning support on a one-to-one basis, in pairs or in small groups.
 Our Learning Support department is led by a suitably qualified and experienced member of staff and supported by an English as and additional language specialist, a small team of peripatetic teachers and teaching assistants.

 Contact Us